IT Asset Value Recovery: Process & Best Practices for Maximum ROI

 Step 2: Data Sanitization & Security

-Before any IT asset leaves your facility, ensure all sensitive data is permanently wiped or physically destroyed.
-Use certified data erasure tools and processes to irreversibly remove all information and also ensure meeting strict requirements under regulations such as the California Consumer Privacy Act and Health Insurance Portability and Accountability Act.
+Before any IT asset leaves your facility, make sure all sensitive data is securely erased or physically destroyed.
+Use certified data erasure tools and documented secure data destruction processes to remove stored information and reduce data exposure risk.

 Step 3: Asset Appraisals & Valuation

-Evaluate each IT asset based on its condition, age, and resale potential.
-Use recent data from secondary markets and consult with professional appraisers to determine fair value.
-Accurate appraisals help you identify which assets can be resold, reused internally, or should be responsibly recycled.
+Evaluate each IT asset based on its condition, age, potential resale value, and current market demand.
+Use recent data from secondary markets and consult professional appraisers to determine fair value.

 Step 4: Channel Selection for Value Recovery